-If you like spicy-sweet bacon, you’ll love this rich, grilled pork belly.
+If you like spicy candied bacon, you’ll love this rich, Korean grilled pork belly.

 You can take a raw pork belly, slice it thinly, and grill it directly over a medium-high fire.
 But you might as well grill thick-sliced bacon.
 Instead, we like to grill pork belly in thick slabs or “bricks.”
 To avoid an inferno of dripping fat, we braise the belly first to render out some fat.
-That allows you to grill it directly over the heat and get it crisp.
+That allows you to make Korean grilled pork belly directly over the heat and get it crisp.
 First remove the skin (rind) if it’s intact, and then either slowly braise the belly with some liquid (we like vinegar) in a pan in the oven or wrapped in aluminum foil over indirect heat on the grill.
 Simple.

 The only way to grill pork belly directly over the heat is to render out some fat first.
 Otherwise, the fat drips into the grill and creates an inferno that incinerates the meat.
 A slow braise in the oven gets the job done nicely.
 Then you can grill the belly and get a good, crisp exterior.
 At the very end of cooking, we like to glaze it with homemade ssam jang, a thick Korean spice paste.
 You can buy ssam jang in Asian markets, but it’s easy enough to stir it up yourself with our recipe.
 Then wrap pieces of the grilled belly in lettuce leaves with sticky rice, kimchi, and more spice paste for a knockout small plate or first course.

 About the kimchi.
 Korean pickled cabbage adds a nice pop of flavor here.
 If you have some other pickled vegetables like pickled carrots, add those to the lettuce wrap too.

 Braise the belly.
 Preheat the oven to 300°F (150°C).
 Rub the pork belly all over with the salt and set the pork, fat side up, in a baking dish just a little bigger than the pork itself.